mdundek/yava/README.md

 assistantSession.speekOut(text)
 ```

-If you want to start a new assistant session, you can do so using the `hijackSession` function of the `voiceAssistant` instance:
+If you want to initiate a new assistant session manually, you can do so using the `hijackSession` function of the `voiceAssistant` instance:

 ```node